This humble city on the Hungarian border boasts a treasure trove of Baroque architecture and makes for an ideal first step when exploring Romania.

 Oradea seems like a city that could see a transformation into a bigger tourist draw and is the kind of place you’d be curious to see how it has changed in a few years.
 While it currently has pretty light tourism infrastructure, the vast number of civil works going on could transform it into the standard starting point for tourists travelling to Romania from Western and Central Europe.

 Aside from being a convenient place to stop when venturing into Romania from the west, the city’s main draw has to be its intriguing array of architecture found throughout the city.
-At one time part of the expansive Austro-Hungarian Empire, Oradea has kept that history alive with scores of buildings built in the baroque style.
+At one time part of the expansive Austro-Hungarian Empire, Oradea has kept that history alive with scores of buildings built in the Baroque and Art Nouveau styles.